That moment sorrow parachutes into your life- or blows a hole in the side of your world?

 Are you still nursing an old wound or Pain, Loss and Sorrow and find yourself just “hanging in there?”Are you following well-meaning suggestions to “tough it out,” or “put it behind you?”
 If so, you have my condolences.

 Other pathways are open to you.
 I urge you to try another way.
 Please don’t sit in misery or repression because sooner or later your cells will suffer from that emotional hit and your health will suffer.
 I hope you can see yourself in here somewhere and know a pathway is there for you.

 TODAY- Create a bit of space to the side of your sadness and loss.
-By that I mean step outside of the emotion and see it as a story.
-Within that space pick up a pen and begin to write.
+By that, I mean to step outside of the emotion and see it as a story.
+Within that mindset pick up a pen and begin to write.
 Nothing drastic, just scribble out a few key words.
 If you feel inspired, try writing a sentence with a beginning, middle and a shift in perspective at the end.
-Follow that sentence with a move toward healing: Acknowledge the facts, release the story, forgive all beliefs and judgements, and receive the lesson (if there is a lesson).
+Follow that sentence with a move toward healing: Acknowledge the facts, release the story, forgive all beliefs and judgments, and receive the lesson (if there is a lesson).
 Then, stand in the truth of who you are now- an empowered Soul Designer!

 I’m not saying I’ve invented new technology.
 I have shared one way, A Writer’s Way to heal.
 If the desire for freedom from the stories of the past strikes a chord with you I invite you to drop in at judymcnutt.com, visit The Advanced Wisdom Academy where I am gathering many tools and pathways to Wholeness for you.

-If you are Tribe-Writing with us today, the prompt is-
+If you are Distance Writing today, the prompt is-